gizmolab10/seriouslythink.com/basics/organize.md

 # Organizing Ideas

 Rather quickly your ideas become out of date, disordered or cluttered.
-Thoughtful makes reorganizing your ideas easy in several ways.
+Seriously makes reorganizing your ideas easy in several ways.

 ## Move

 You can move an idea up, down, right and left by **holding the OPTION key down and tapping the corresponding ARROW key**.
 Moving it left makes it a sibling of its current parent.
 Moving it right makes it subordinate to the idea above it; or if there is no idea above, subordinate to the idea below.

 You can also drag it by clicking-and-holding on the drag dot and moving the cursor.
 As the idea moves a phantom line and drag dot appear to indicate where it will be dropped when you release the mouse button.
-Thoughtful will not allow you to drag an idea subordinate to itself.
+Seriously will not allow you to drag an idea subordinate to itself.

 ## Delete